 2. Myrtle Falls via Skyline Trail

-There is a stretch of pavement that gets pretty steep, but otherwise this is one of the easiest hikes at Mt Rainier.
+There is a stretch of pavement that gets pretty steep, but otherwise this is one of the best hikes in Mount Rainier National Park for all ability levels.
 And bonus, it’s also mostly wheelchair-accessible (minus the stairs to the viewing deck at the end?!

 This paved trail offers impressive vistas beginning from the parking lot.
-With close-up views of looming Mount Rainier and the Cascades as a backdrop, this is one of the go-to hikes at Mt Rainier for any age and ability.
+With close-up views of looming Mount Rainier and the Cascades as a backdrop, this is one of our go-tos for hiking in Mount Rainier National Park.

 The road often closes during the winter, but when it’s cleared, Alta Vista becomes a premier snowshoeing area due to the easy terrain and straightforward navigation.